Last modified: January 27, 2025

 Method Description

-GET Retrieve resources from the server
+GET Retrieve resources without making any changes on the server.

-PATCH Modify part of an existing resource
+PATCH Modify parts of an existing resource.

-DELETE Remove a resource
+DELETE Remove a resource identified by a specific URL.

 HTTP Request-Response Cycle Diagram